 Project Tasks and Timeline

-The project tasks and timeline are set down below (click the timeline to expand graphic) :
+The project tasks and timeline are summarized in the graphic below (click the timeline to expand graphic):

 Click here to give us your input on the Kannapolis Development Ordinance and/or to receive project updates (announcing availability of new work products, project meetings, etc.) by email.
 Please include your name and email address in the message.